BanuelosCarlos/SummAIsing/README.md

 ## Introduction
 ------------
-This tool is intended to help people to summarize and chat to a bot that asnwers questions about Youtube videos that you provide.
+This tool is intended to help people to summarize and chat to a bot that answers questions about Youtube videos that you provide.
 - It retrieves the main topic
 - Summarizes the content of the video
 - Returns keywords